MGCodesandStats/hotel-modelling/README files/lstm_weeklycancellations.md

 Aside from analyzing which customers are less likely to cancel their bookings and allow hotels to amend their marketing strategy accordingly, it can also be useful to predict fluctuations in cancellations on a week-by-week basis in order for hotel chains to allocate capacity accordingly.

 LSTMs are sequential neural networks that assume dependence between the observations in a particular series.
 As such, they have increasingly come to be used for time series forecasting purposes.
-The Jupyter notebooks with full code, plots, and results can be found [here](https://github.com/MGCodesandStats/hotel-cancellations-lstm).

 In the last example, the cancellation data was already sorted into weekly values by pandas.
 The total weekly cancellations were sorted as follows: